Quansight/.github/CODE_OF_CONDUCT.md

 correct the behavior and make amends.
 If you would prefer not to address the person(s) directly, please discuss the issue in confidence with a member of the COC committee.
-You can alternatively seek confidential advice from one of the Quansight Labs Co-Directors.
+You can alternatively seek confidential advice from one of the Quansight Co-CEOs.

-In the event of an egregious incident, please report the matter formally—as described below—in a timely manner to the entire COC committee (`coc@quansight.com`) or to one of the Quansight Labs Co-Directors (as listed above).
+In the event of an egregious incident, please report the matter formally—as described below—in a timely manner to the entire COC committee (`coc@quansight.com`) or to one of the Quansight Co-CEOs (as listed above).

 **All reports will be kept confidential.**